-1. You recognize that the course is graded to a curve, with the class average targeted to be 3.33.

-2. You recognize that the instructor will take great care to grade as fairly and evenly as possible and will not discuss grades at the end of the course.
+- 1. You recognize that the course is graded to a curve, with the class average targeted to be 3.33. - 2.
+You recognize that the instructor will take great care to grade as fairly and evenly as possible and will not discuss grades at the end of the course.

-Grading of Business Plan Action Items
+Grading of Business Plan

 The plan should be no more than 20-24 pages, 1 1⁄2 space, 10 point.
-Appendices can be an additional 10 pages, for a maximum of 30 pages The following criteria will be used in grading your work in the classl written plan:
+Appendices can be an additional 10 pages, for a maximum of 30 pages The following criteria will be used in grading your final written plan:

-Section Points Description Investor Pitch 20 Power Point presentation that would take no more than 6 minutes to pitch to potential investors that describes the concept, plan, and desirability of the venture.
-Executive Summary 10 Clear, exciting & effective as a stand-alone overview of the venture.
+Points Description 20 Power Point presentation that would take no more than 6 minutes to pitch to potential investors that describes the concept, plan, and desirability of the venture.
+10 Clear, exciting & effective as a stand-alone overview of the venture.
 Think about a 2-3 pager that you would distribute as a marketing document when out raising money or attracting partners.
-Market Opportunity 15 Description of your offerings in terms of customer functions, segments, technologies and distribution channels.
-State the features, & benefits of your product/service, your perceived value proposition; the current stage of development, proprietary position, etc. Company, Products & Services 20 Description of market opportunities; customer & competitor analyses, industry & competitive analysis.
+15 Description of your offerings in terms of customer functions, segments, technologies and distribution channels.
+State the features, & benefits of your product/service, your perceived value proposition; the current stage of development, proprietary position, etc. 20 Description of market opportunities; customer & competitor analyses, industry & competitive analysis.
 State and justify your overall business strategy, your competitive advantage; detailed descriptions of your business and revenue models, explain how and why you will "make it happen".
 Use data & apply analytical techniques.
 Include business model and unit economics analysis.
-Strategy, Marketing & Operations 10 Plans for production/delivery of product or services, details on distribution plans, product costs, required resources, detailed marketing & sales plans.
-Financial Section 5 Presented in summary form, include P&L and cash flow statements).
+10 Plans for production/delivery of product or services, details on distribution plans, product costs, required resources, detailed marketing & sales plans.
+5 Presented in summary form, include P&L and cash flow statements).
 Complete analyses of financial plan, financing plan & evaluation (quarterly for year 1, annually for years 2 to 5).
 Apply analytical techniques.
-Management & Organization 15 Backgrounds of key individuals, ability to execute strategy, personnel needs, type of business, summaries of staffing requirements, organizational charts.
+15 Backgrounds of key individuals, ability to execute strategy, personnel needs, type of business, summaries of staffing requirements, organizational charts.
+20 10 15 20 10 5

 Offering 5 Proposal/terms to investors.
 Indicate how much equity you wish to raise, for what use, & when it is needed.
 Elaborate on ROI, the proposed structure of the deal, & possible exit strategies.